Aaron Lombardi

-Nahuel Aaron Lombardi (born 20 December 1995) is an Argentine footballer who plays as a left-back for Chattanooga Red Wolves SC in USL League One.
+Nahuel Aaron Lombardi (born 20 December 1995) is an Argentine footballer who plays as a left-back for Chattanooga Red Wolves in USL League One.

 Career

 Youth

 Lombardi was born in Rosario, Santa Fe in Argentina and migrated to the United States when he was six years old, and grew up in Southern California, attending Laguna Hills High School.
 Lombardi also played with the LA Galaxy academy between 2012 and 2014.

 College & Amateur

 In 2014, Lombardi attended the University of San Francisco to play college soccer.
 In four seasons with the Dons, Lombardi made 58 appearances, scoring eight goals and tallying 19 assists.
 In 2014 he was named WCC All-Freshman, and in 2016 and 2017 was named 2nd Team All-WCC.

 Following college, Lombardi played in the USL PDL with San Francisco City, making two appearances.
 2019 saw Lombardi join NPSL club Orange County FC, making 12 appearances and scoring one goal.